EvoStream/evostream_addons/crystal_samples/httpcli/README.md

 - Tweaks in httpcli/constants.cr

-  - TRACE adjusts the console output for debugging
   - SETTINGS_FILE changes the path to the httpcli settings.
 If the settings file is missing, default settings will be used.

 - Build a binary for release (optional)